 Change your Theme

 Looks can be deceiving and so can WordPress themes.
 A theme can look clean and elegant but it could have been concocted with duct tape and black magic, which can seriously hurt the performance of your site.

 Try different themes and balance between looks and efficiency.

 Minify your code

 Essentially, this means removing white space from your code.
 This white space is used to make your code easily readable to the human eye, however, from a computer’s perspective, this just leads to an increased file size, increasing the loading time.

 Taking out the white space can be done by hand, or there are third party tools that can be used to do this for you.
 These are especially useful if you have long pages of code: HTML Minifier and Better WordPress Minify.

 Put your Stylesheets and Scripts in the right places

-Making sure your stylesheets (.css) and scripts (.js) are in the right place can do wonders towards improving your site's speed.
-Your stylesheet should be linked at the top of your page code, whereas your scripts should be added at the bottom of the page code.
+Making sure your stylesheets (.css) and scripts (.js) are in the right place can do wonders towards improving your site’s speed.
+Your stylesheet should be linked at the top of your page code, while your scripts should be added at the bottom of the page code.
 Placing these incorrectly can mean that your browser has to process the entire HTML document before it can display the page, meaning that any visitors will see a blank page for a few seconds before seeing your content.